-The content, quality and quantity of material covered in the examination for credit must be consistent with what is covered in the specified UW-Madison course for which the exam is intended to provide credit.
-The method of evaluation must be similar to the standard method used in the equivalent course.
-(Ex. a dance course that had a performance as the final exam should include some type of performance evaluation, a writing intensive course would not use a multiple choice exam format etc.) Because some course attributes, like Comm B or Service Learning, are assigned to courses that use particular pedagogies, it would be difficult for a department to measure mastery of course content and evaluate students’ learning gains with respect to those pedagogies.
-As a result, Comm B, Service Learning, and other courses may not be appropriate courses for awarding credit by examination.
+Because some course attributes, like Comm B or Service Learning, are assigned to courses that use particular pedagogies, it would be difficult for a department to measure mastery of course content and evaluate students’ learning gains with respect to those pedagogies.
+As a result, Comm B, Service Learning, and other courses may not be appropriate courses for awarding credit by exam.

 If a course is cross-listed, all cross-listed units will agree on an examination and select one department to administer all examinations for the course.

-If the department also offers placement exams, the department must clearly state whether the examination results in credit or course placement.
+If the department also offers placement exams, the department must clearly state whether the examination results in the receipt of credit or course placement.
 Such information must be clearly communicated to students.

 Department examinations must be administered and/or supervised by a member of the faculty or academic staff.